Prevent & report phishing attacks

 Report phishing sitesReport phishing sites you found through Google Search

-If you think you found a phishing site, let us know.
+If you think you found a phishing site, reporting the phishing page.

-If you think a site is using the Google trademark or logo inappropriately, let us know.
-For example, you may find a non-Google site with Google or Gmail’s logo on the page.
+If you think a site is using the Google trademark or logo inappropriately, report the trademark violation.
+For example, you might find a non-Google site with a Google or Gmail logo on the page.

-If a phishing site showed up as a sponsored link above or to the right of your search results page, report the site by contacting AdWords.
+If a phishing site showed up as a sponsored link on your search results page, report the site by contacting AdWords.